-Research by the humanities and social sciences community is becoming increasingly important within Antarctic research.
+Research by the humanities and social sciences community is becoming increasingly important within Antarctic research and has been part of the SCAR landscape for well over a decade.
 In 2005, a group looking at the history of the institutionalisation of Antarctic research held the first of its annual meetings.
-But it wasn't until the International Polar Year 2007-2008, which included “human dimensions” as a major theme, that social sciences began to emerge within the Antarctic community.
+But it wasn't until the International Polar Year 2007-08, which included “human dimensions” as a major theme, that social sciences began to emerge within the Antarctic community.
 A social sciences group was established in 2010 and became the Humanities and Social Sciences Expert Group (HASSEG) in 2014.
 The History Group was granted expert group status in 2011.